Airbnb vs Vrbo: Which is Best for Hosts and Travelers?

 Airbnb facilitates the review culture and encourages guests to leave reviews after their stay.
 A guest and a host have 14 days to write a review.
 Airbnb reviews system is based on a five-star rating and prompts guests to rate the accuracy of the listing description, cleanliness, communication, location, check-in, and value for money.

-A guest or a host has up to one year from the date of a stay to leave a review.
+On Vrbo, a guest or a host has up to one year from the date of a stay to leave a review.
 However, once a review has been submitted by one of the parties, the other party has 14 days to share their review in return.

-In addition to short-term rentals, guests can book unique experiences in some of the world’s most beautiful cities and most popular tourist destinations using Airbnb Experiences.
+On Airbnb, in addition to short-term rentals, guests can book unique experiences in some of the world’s most beautiful cities and most popular tourist destinations using Airbnb Experiences.

 Airbnb Experiences include one-of-a-kind activities specific to a destination that guests may enjoy.
 For example, guests can book a cooking masterclass with a local host or go on an adventure with a local guide to discover hidden wonders and places of that specific destination.
 This makes for a completely unique and immersive experience for travelers.